krisciu/k8scheatsheets/README.md

 # k8scheatsheets
-Random resources for kubernetes I'm cobbling together as I self teach it!
+Random resources for kubernetes I'm cobbling together as I review it